kubespray/kubespray-cli/README.md

 if the config file is filled with the proper information you just need to run the following command

     kargo gce --instances 3

+**Add a node to an existing cluster**
+It's possible to add nodes to a running cluster, </br>
+these newly added nodes will act as node only (no etcd, no master components)

+Add a node

+    kargo [aws|gce] --add --instances 1

+Then deploy the cluster with the same options as the running cluster.

 ### Deploy cluster